walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/VP-VERIFIER.md

 This occurs when the conformance suite doesn't receive the authorization request from the verifier.
 Check:
 1. ngrok is running and URL is correct
-2. verifier-api2 is listening on port 7003
+2. verifier-api2 is listening on the port ngrok is forwarding (check its startup log)
-3. VERIFIER_NGROK_URL environment variable is set
+3. `VERIFIER_NGROK_URL` environment variable is set

-### Audience Mismatch in HAIP Tests

-This is a **known issue** requiring a code fix.
-The verifier needs to:
-1. Support `x509_hash` client_id scheme
-2. Calculate expected audience from certificate chain
-3. Accept `x509_hash:<sha256>` format in audience check
+### `PKIX path building failed` / `No name matching localhost.emobix.co.uk found`

+The suite's self-signed cert isn't trusted, or lacks a SAN for `localhost.emobix.co.uk`.
+See Quick Start steps 1–2.

 ### Test Logs